nathanday/RationalNumeric/README.md

 Not much documentation at the moment, but most of it is self explanatory.
 All fractions will be reduce to their simplest form, as a consequence the initialiser of the form `Rational(Int,Int)` can potentially be slow finding the largest common division for the numerator and denominator.
+Requires Swift 4.2.

 There is a `RationalNumeric` protocol that `Rational` implements, as a project I was working on might have benefited from representing values as a product of primes for quick factorisation and it was going to implement